 Last night, I optimized a module I wrote in golang and got more significant results than I expected, so I’m documenting them here.

-1. When declaring a slice, We can specify the initial size of the array inside the slice via the cap parameter.
-In situations where the size of the slice is known in advance, this can minimize array reallocation.
-I went through the entire code and added the cap parameter wherever I could.
-However, profiling didn’t show any noticeable performance changes.
+1. When declaring a slice, you can specify the initial capacity of its backing array via the cap argument.
+When the eventual size of the slice is known in advance, this can reduce array reallocations.
+I went through the code and added cap wherever I could, but profiling didn’t show any noticeable performance change.

-2. Out of habit from OOP, I had some logic that could have been declared as a function but was instead declared as a structure.
-I changed them to functions to avoid unnecessary heap memory usage.
-Again, there were no noticeable changes.
+2. Out of OOP habit, I had some logic that could have been written as functions but had instead been written as structs.
+I changed them to functions to avoid unnecessary heap usage.
+Again, there was no noticeable difference.

 3. Reduced the number of memory allocations by using unsafe.Pointer when converting byte slice to string.

-4. I had code that was caching frequently used entities on disk, but I changed it to memory.
-I realised that the size of the cached entities was enough to justify putting them in memory.
-This eliminated the need to serialise them every time, and I saw a significant reduction in CPU usage.
+4. I had code that cached frequently used entities on disk, but I changed it to an in-memory cache.
+The cached objects were small enough to justify keeping them in memory.
+That removed the need to serialize them every time and led to a significant reduction in CPU usage.

 5. I applied the automaxprocs library created by Uber.

-6. I replaced the library I was using for ratelimit.
-I was using one originally created by uber, but when I took a closer look at the algorithm, I realised that it didn’t match our requirements.
-We saw a significant increase in throughput.
+6. I replaced the rate limiting library I had been using.
+I had originally been using one created by Uber, but when I took a closer look at the algorithm, I realized it didn’t match our requirements.
+After replacing it, we saw a significant increase in throughput.

 7. I tried sync.Pool on some frequently created structs, but it didn’t seem to improve performance as much as I thought it would, and I could see where it could cause problems if handled incorrectly in the future, so I reverted back.